 Saturday, August 20th, 2022, 1030-1930

-Port Townsend to Mt Zion Blue alt, WEBO mm 1046, Segment 9 Olympic Mountains
+Port Townsend to Mt Zion Blue alt, WEBO mm 1046, Section 9 Olympic Mountains

 20 miles, Gain 2400′, Loss 630′, elevation 1970′

 I had a slow start in the morning.
-It was too much fun hanging out with all the other hikers in the morning.
+It was too much fun hanging out with all the other hikers.
 We reminisced and compared notes about the upcoming stretch.
 Everyone was trying to get their permits for Olympic National Park sorted out.
 I was glad to be done with mine…at least for the first stretch to Port Angeles.
 I’d only had to commit to one night.
 The rest of the nights could be figured out later.
 Baby steps.

 I got to meet Dan in the morning…what a wonderful character.
 Besides riding much of the length of the Americas on bicycle with Lys, he’d also devoted his life to studying and engineering designs for safer and more pedestrian-friendly cities.
 He works for a firm called Blue Zones, which contracts with municipalities to improve infrastructure and programs that benefit people.
 What a great line of work.
-Speaking of dangerous urban situations, I also discussed getting a ride from him later in the day, to skip past a 6 mile section slong HWY 20.
+Speaking of dangerous urban situations, I also discussed getting a ride from him later in the day, to skip past a 6 mile section along my favorite HWY 20.
 I’d read some pretty negative comments about the amount of traffic and lack of a shoulder.
-Like HWY 9, there were also windy turns and guardrails everywhere too.
-I’d felt like I’d just slid by on that first scary highway walk, I didn’t need to tempt fate one more time.
+Like HWY 9 (Day 46), there were also blind turns and guardrails for much of the stretch.
+I felt like I’d just slid by on that first scary highway walk, I didn’t need to tempt fate one more time.
+Dan agreed that it was best to skip it…and he ought to know better than anyone else.
+Luckily he needed to run an errand in the nearby town of Sequim, and thus was already going my way.

-Dan and I arranged to meet 8.8 miles down the route at the Four Corners junction later in the day.
+Dan and I arranged to meet 9 miles down trail at the Four Corners junction later in the day.
 I walked with Costanza to the Safeway along the route.
 It was nice getting to know him just a little bit and I hoped we’d overlap some more.
 I also ran into Wolverine at the store.
 We’d been following our own individual schedules since Sedro-Woolley, but I was curious what campsites she’d ended up with in the park.
 Wouldn’t you know it, we’d booked the same campsite, to arrive in 3 nights.
-We just had such similar paces.
+We still had such similar paces.

 I picked up a decent resupply along with an early lunch tray of sushi and a rice bowl.
 I scarfed it all quickly while I repacked my food in front of the store.
 Several guys that were rather down on their luck took note of our vagabond looks and had questions about where we were living.
 Out in the woods we said…which aside for the last 5 nights, was mostly true.
 I headed out alone, looking forward to my first night in the woods in nearly a week.
 I needed to get back to my tent.